zsteinmetz/envalysis/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 0 note
+0 errors | 0 warnings | 1 note

 ## Comments

+The maintainer's email address has changed from <steinmetz-z@uni-landau.de> to
+<z.steinmetz@rptu.de>.

-For further details, please see NEWS file
+For further details, please see NEWS file.